Hexagram 23剝Stripping Away

 Application & adjacentQuestion shape · Hexagram 24 twin · The great fruit not eaten

 The canonical adjacent reading is Hexagram 24 (復, Return) — the hexagram immediately after Stripping Away in the King Wen sequence and the literal structural inverse.
 H23 is five yin lines pushing a single yang line out at the top; H24 is the same yang line reappearing at the bottom.
 The pair tells a complete arc: the yang is pushed out, descends through the cycle, and returns at the bottom — the literal definition of the seven-day return that H24’s Tuan calls the motion of heaven.
-Reading Stripping Away without Return tends to produce actors who do not believe the turn will arrive and so consume the final asset to extend the present arc.
-Reading Return without Stripping Away tends to produce actors who treat the recovery as unconditional, because they have not held in view the long descent that preceded it.
+Reading Stripping Away without Return tends to produce people who do not believe the turn will arrive and so consume the final asset to extend the present arc.
+Reading Return without Stripping Away tends to produce people who treat the recovery as unconditional, because they have not held in view the long descent that preceded it.
 Both readings, in isolation, miss the structural point: the yang at the top of 23 and the yang at the bottom of 24 are the same yang.

 SynthesisYiGram Editorial